 The College is committed to the involvement of all staff and students in the life of the College.
-The student body is represented on the Student Council and the Standards Committee.
+The student body is represented on the Student Council and the Board of Governors.
 Staff are able to meet regularly with the Principal and air their views on matters of concern.

-Report of the Governing Body for the year ended 31 July 2022 (continued)
+Report of the Governing Body for the year ended 31 July 2023 (continued)